 - Talent in presenting data to a multidisciplinary audience in a clear and cohesive manner.

 - Ability to meet deadlines and multitask efficiently is a must.

 The ideal candidate will have a record of scientific rigor and creativity, a strong publication record in peer-reviewed scientific journals and the ability to work in teams.
 Excellent oral and written communication skills are required.
 The individual will present regular updates to academic and industry collaborators as well as prepare and publish research reports.
-There is a real opportunity to invent and to innovate.
+There is a real opportunity to invent and innovate.